programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 ```
 [Run query](http://collection.britishmuseum.org/sparql?query=SELECT+%3Fobject%0D%0AWHERE+%7B%0D%0A++%3Fobject+bmo%3APX_object_type+%3Fobject_type+.%0D%0A++%3Fobject_type+skos%3AprefLabel+%22print%22+.%0D%0A%7D&_implicit=false&implicit=false&_equivalent=false&_form=%2Fsparql) / [Edit query](http://collection.britishmuseum.org/sparql?sample=PREFIX+bmo%3A+%3Chttp%3A%2F%2Fcollection.britishmuseum.org%2Fid%2Fontology%2F%3E%0APREFIX+skos%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2004%2F02%2Fskos%2Fcore%23%3E%0ASELECT+%3Fobject%0D%0AWHERE+%7B%0D%0A++%3Fobject+bmo%3APX_object_type+%3Fobject_type+.%0D%0A++%3Fobject_type+skos%3AprefLabel+%22print%22+.%0D%0A%7D)

+{% include figure.html src="/images/sparql06.png" caption="A one-column table returned by our query for every object with type 'print'" %}

 In this query, `?object_type` is a _blank node_.
 Because it is not present in
 the `SELECT` command, it will not show up in the results table.
 However, it is
-essential to structuring our query.
+essential to structuring our query, because it connects the dots from object to

-{% include figure.html src="/images/sparql06.png" caption="A one-column table returned by our query for every object with type 'print'" %}
+type label.

 ## FILTER